seancdavis/sapwood-classic/docs/07-managing_the_app/02-staying_current.md

-The [sapwood code](https://github.com/seancdavis/sapwood) is hosted publicly on GitHub.
+The [Sapwood code](https://github.com/seancdavis/sapwood) is hosted publicly on GitHub.
 Its various branches are used for managing different segments or versions of the application.

-Much of the organization of how we've approached this project was inspired by the way in which [GitLab](https://github.com/gitlabhq/gitlabhq) is setup, with some obvious differences simply because sapwood is young and small(ish).

-If you have followed [this guide](/docs/getting_started/production_environment) to setting up your production environment, then you are likely working from the `v1-stable` branch (if you're not, you should be).
+If you have followed [this guide](/docs/getting_started/production_environment) to setting up your production environment, then you are likely working from the `release` branch (if you're not, you should be).

 Updating Production
 ----------------